NataPas2021/NataPas2021/README.md

 📫: # Connect with Me

-You can connect with me on [LinkedIn](https://www.linkedin.com/in/nataliia-pashchenko-frontenddeveloper/).
+You can connect with me on [Nataliia Pashchenko](https://www.linkedin.com/in/nataliia-pashchenko-frontenddeveloper/).
 Click on the icon below to visit my profile:

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-blue?style=flat&logo=linkedin&labelColor=blue)](https://www.linkedin.com/in/nataliia-pashchenko-frontenddeveloper/)